Specialities

 • General Surgery

-As we move away from objective scores in USMLE and grading system (going to pass/fail), it is difficult to identify the select few students who are top in their class.
+As we move away from objective scores in USMLE and grading systems (going to pass/fail), it is difficult to identify the select few students who are top in their class.
 Therefore, letters of recommendation will play a greater role in the resident selection process.
 Typically, a letter of recommendation from a well respected neurosurgeon which does not appear to be a form letter gets the most attention and most weight.
 Of note, our specialty has transitioned to a standardized “rating” of the students in addition to the narrative letter.

 Awards and Honors